sullyj3/Jump-Rectangle/README.md

 So currently I'm unhappy with all my options.
 However, delving into the depths of Bevy developer discussions on github and discourse, it looks as though the system scheduling system is going to get a rework at some point.
 Importantly, it will include a redesign of `State`s, making them no longer run criteria based, and therefore no longer conflicting with `FixedTimestep`.
 See the [relevant rfc](https://github.com/bevyengine/rfcs/pull/45)

 So I guess I'll just wait until that drops.

+### Custom hybrid run criteria?
+Mentioned by Alice on discord as something to look into.
+Not ideal imo, but may serve as a stopgap until the above RFC is accepted and implemented